-These four media vehicles need to work together to make sure you are reaching your target audience through every avenue possible.
+These four media vehicles must work together to make sure you are reaching your target audience through every avenue possible.

-- Do not only choose 1 out of the 4 and make that your entire marcom spend.
+- Do not only choose 1 out of the 4 and make that your entire marcom budget.

 - Paid media cannot replace earned media.